- About Us

 Today's modern anesthetic protocols have made surgery much safer than in the past.
 Here at All County Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics.
 We also adjust the type of anesthetic used depending on the health, age, and breed of your pet.

-Every pet needs blood testing before surgery to decrease the risk of anesthetic complications.
+Every dog and cat will need blood testing before surgery to help decrease the risk of anesthetic complications.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 All pets receive IV fluids, EKG, blood pressure, and oxygen level monitoring.

 We choose which blood panels to send out to the lab based on your pets age and/or prior existing conditions.
 These comprehensive screens give us the information we need to help ensure the safety of your pet.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.
 We ask that you call to schedule a visit to have your pets blood drawn at least one day before the scheduled surgery, and not more than a month before.
 This visit will only take a few minutes, and we will call you with test results the next day in most cases.